Our helpline is a free confidential service providing support to anyone affected by Parkinson's.

-If you would rather just send us any comments or suggestions, please contact Tim Moore, our telephone services programme manager:
+If you would like to send us any comments or suggestions, please contact Tim Moore, our Service Operations Manager:

 - Email: [email protected]

-- Write to: Helpline, Parkinson's UK, 215 Vauxhall Bridge Road, London SW1V 1EJ
+- Write to: Tim Moore, Service Operation Manager, Parkinson's UK, 215 Vauxhall Bridge Road, London SW1V 1EJ

 Our helpline complaints policy below tells you what you can do if you're not satisfied with the service received.